Paddleboarding River Estuaries – A Guide To Tidal River SUP

 What Kit?

 Of course you’ll need a board for paddleboarding on river estuaries and tidal rivers – it could be anything really, but for estuary touring we’d recommend our Voyager, Sport+ or Sport ranges – and a paddle.
-Next on the list is definitely a Coiled Leash as you really don’t want to part company with your board – in any significant tidal flow, you might opt for a Quick-Release Waist Belt too.
-Safety-wise also consider a secondary flotation device, either an Airbelt PFD or Buoyancy Aid.
+Next on the list is a Quick-Release Waist Belt.
+Safety-wise also consider a secondary flotation device such as the SUP Buoyancy Aid.
 And finally, in case of emergency carry a phone in a Waterproof Dry Pouch.

 Happy Paddling…